sjproctor/jumpstart-docs/css/instructor-notes.md

 # CSS Instructor Notes

-- id/class
+- id/class/tag
 - syntax
 - flex box
 - animation/keyframes
-- boarder around elements to see where the div is
+- border around elements to see where the div is

 ### Centering